iafisher/drill/README.md

 one non-whitespace character.
 The currently-recognized keys are

 - `choices`: Turns the question into a multiple choice question.
+- `nocredit`: Answers in this slash-separated list are counted as neither correct nor incorrect, e.g. if the question is "Name the five largest countries by area", you might not want to penalize naming the sixth largest country.
+              Only recognized for questions with multiple answers.
 - `ordered`: Answers must be supplied in the order given in the quiz file.
 - `tags`: Comma-separated list of tags.